apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Feinstein’s body, accompanied by Pelosi, arrives in California on plane from president’s military fleet**
+**Polish opposition holds massive Warsaw rally ahead of tight election**

-You can read more about it [here](https://www.cnn.com/2023/09/30/politics/dianne-feinstein-nancy-pelosi/index.html).
+You can read more about it [here](https://www.reuters.com/world/europe/thousands-gather-warsaw-opposition-rally-ahead-tight-election-2023-10-01/).

 ## Requirements
 - Python 3.8